Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

-While the mesoscopic length scales discussed here should enable spin-sensitive scanning probes to image helix formation, the presence of metallic gates may render this approach inapplicable.
+While the mesoscopic length scales discussed here should enable spin-sensitive scanning probes~\cite{2012Togawa-LorentzMicroscope, Dussaux2016,Yu2010} to image helix formation, the presence of metallic gates may render this approach inapplicable.
 We therefore search for additional observable features.
 Since the spin helix can generate a spatially rotating magnetic field, which gaps out half of the electron modes, we expect the quantized conductance, for instance in setups in Ref.~\cite{ZheHou-2024-moire}, to reduce with onset at $ T_{\rm hx}$, providing an indirect probe for the spin helix formation~\cite{Braunecker-2009,Braunecker-PRL-2009-C13, CHH-CNT-helix,Hsu:2020}.
 Similar conductance reduction has been observed in GaAs quantum wires~\cite{Zumbuhl-2014-PRL}.
-Moreover, one can probe the spin helix through magnetic resonance and magnetic properties, which we discuss next.
+Moreover, one can probe the spin helix and the magnon-induced singularity through magnetic properties such as magnetic resonance and paramagnetic susceptibility, which we discuss next.